wbudziak/ReactTypingSpeedTest/README.md

 Typing speed test made in React
-Unfortunately, is unfinished, due to lack of time
+Unfortunately, at this point is unfinished, due to lack of time